RimuTec/faker/README.md

 3. `PATCH` version if we make backwards compatible bug fixes but don't add new functionality

 ## Reporting Bugs
-RimuTec.Faker has a test suite with over 300 unit tests.
+RimuTec.Faker has a test suite with over 13,000 unit tests covering all built-in locales.
 This does not guarantee absence of bugs.

-Please report all bugs at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) ideally including steps to reproduce.
+If you find a bug please consider making a contribution to the open-source community by reporting the bug at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues).
+Ideally, please include steps to reproduce the issue.
 We also consider pull requests (PR).
 All your feedback will help make the library more valuable for other users as well.
 Thank you!

 # Available Fake Data Generators
 The classes listed below are already ported.
 Our aim is to add the remaining classes and method over time.
 If you have preferences please file suggestions as issues on Github (see below).
 Thank you!